Nijin22/blog.dennis-weber.info/posts/2020-01-11_How_I_solved_Dishonored_2s_Jindosh_Riddle_using_linear_programming/index.md

     subject to home_has_position{home in homes}: sum{pos in poss} has_home[pos, home] = 1;
     subject to drink_has_position{drink in drinks}: sum{pos in poss} has_drink[pos, drink] = 1;

-We now get to the constraints from the ridddle's text itself.
-Those directly refering a seat position are still somewhat simple.
+We now get to the constraints from the riddle's text itself.
+Those directly referring a seat position are still somewhat simple.
 We just set THAT specific variable to true (i.e. "1"):

     # Madam Natsiou was at the far left, next to the guest wearing a red jacket.
     subject to natsiou_sat_left: